classgraph/classgraph/README.md

 ### Tips

 **Use with Java 7:** FastClasspathScanner needs to be built with JDK 8, since [`MatchProcessors`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) are declared with a `@FunctionalInterface` annotation, which does not exist in JDK 7.
-However, the project can be compiled in Java 7 compatibility mode, which does not complain about these annotations.
 (There are no other Java 8 features in use in FastClasspathScanner currently.)
 If you need to build with JDK 1.7, you can always manually remove the `@FunctionalInterface` annotations from the MatchProcessors.
+However, the project can be compiled in Java 7 compatibility mode, which does not complain about these annotations, and can generate a jarfile that works with both Java 7 and Java 8.
+The jarfile available from [Maven Central](#downloading) is compatible with Java 7.

 The usage examples shown above use lambda expressions (functional interfaces) from Java 8 in the Mechanism 1 examples for syntactic simplicity.
 The Java 7 equivalent is as follows (note that there is a different [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) class corresponding to each `.match...()` method, e.g. `.matchSubclassesOf()` takes a `SubclassMatchProcessor`):